Dan Proft: Media

 Proft is a radio talk show host with AM 560 The Answer in Chicago.
-He co-hosted the morning drive show with Amy Jacobson from March of 2015 until July of 2025 when Jacobson separate from the radio station.
+He co-hosted the morning drive show with Amy Jacobson from March 2015 until July 2025 when Jacobson separate from the radio station.
 He voices a political commentary, "Sixty Seconds of Sanity" on the Salem Radio Network.

 Dan Proft hosts the morning drive show from 5 to 9 a.m.
 Monday through Friday on AM 560 The Answer in Chicago.

 From 2011 to 2015, Proft was a political commentator for WLS-AM 890 radio in Chicago.
-From 2014-2015, he shared a weekday show from 5 to 9 a.m. with Bruce Wolf.
+From 2014 to 2015, he shared a weekday show from 5 to 9 a.m. with Bruce Wolf.
 After his contract expired, he moved to AM 560 WIND.
 He has also appeared on Chicago television including ABC 7 Chicago and Fox Chicago and his commentary has been featured on national outlets including Fox News Channel, MSNBC, and CNBC.

 Additionally, Proft runs Upstream Ideas, a media group that runs a series of web and radio-based programs where Proft discusses regional and national politics and policy.

 On August 8, 2018, Proft interviewed former White House Communication Director and Press Secretary Sean Spicer about his "tempestuous time in President Trump’s White House."
 The interview was filmed for Proft's interview series Against the Current on the digital platform Upstream Ideas.
-On June 2nd, 2023, he interviewed the Speaker of the House, Kevin McCarthy.
+On June 2, 2023, he interviewed the Speaker of the House, Kevin McCarthy.
 This was one day before President Biden signed the Fiscal Responsibility Act, legislation lifting the debt ceiling, that originated out of the House.

 Politics and policy

 Proft is a co-founder of the Illinois Opportunity Project, a 501(c)(4) organization that promotes free-market public policy solutions.

-After helping Cicero, Illinois' town president win a close election, Proft received no-bid contracts worth $578,000 a year to serve as the spokesman for the town and two local school districts.
+After helping the town president of Cicero, Illinois win a close election, Proft received no-bid contracts worth $578,000 a year to serve as the spokesman for the town and two local school districts.
 The town also agreed to pay the company another $308,000 a year to promote the new Municipal Complex.
-Cicero spent nearly double what even much larger suburban communities spend on public relations.

-Proft served as the Chairman and Treasurer for Illinois Liberty Principles PAC, a Super PAC organized "to make independent expenditures in support of liberty oriented policies and candidates."
+Proft served as the chairman and Treasurer for Illinois Liberty Principles PAC, a Super PAC organized "to make independent expenditures in support of liberty oriented policies and candidates."
 The PAC received criticism after it sent political mailings in newspaper form to voters ahead of the 2016 primary elections, publishing eight separate periodic mailings.
 Illinois's State Board of Elections rejected claims against Liberty PAC for alleged violations of campaign finance law, but its funding of Metric Media's pseudo news site articles was required to be disclosed.

 Proft is also on the board of Truth in Accounting, a nonprofit dedicated to accurate public sector accounting and budgeting.

 Prior to his campaign for Governor, Proft was a Republican consultant working on numerous political campaigns and served in various leadership capacities in state and municipal government.

 Proft has faced criticism for emails he sent to Tea Party groups in Illinois.